ziyoung/better-wilcom-docs/wilcom-docs/Applied/bling/Digitize_bling_runs.md

 ## To digitize a bling run...

-1Set up the bling palette if you haven’t already done so.
+1. Set up the bling palette if you haven’t already done so.

-2Optionally, toggle on Show Bling Work Area to visualize the design within the work area of the selected machine model.
+2. Optionally, toggle on Show Bling Work Area to visualize the design within the work area of the selected machine model.

-3Click the Bling Run Auto icon.
+3. Click the Bling Run Auto icon.

-4Digitize the line as you would for a normal run object – left-click for corner points, right-click for curve points.
+4. Digitize the line as you would for a normal run object – left-click for corner points, right-click for curve points.

 ![bling00025.png](assets/bling00025.png)

-5Press Enter to finish.
+5. Press Enter to finish.
 Rhinestones are automatically generated.
 Spacings can be individually adjusted.

-6Double-click the object to view properties.
+6. Double-click the object to view properties.
 The Object Properties docker opens at the Bling Run tab.

 ![bling00028.png](assets/bling00028.png)